-Rick worked as a Conservation Officer (Game Warden) for over thirty years living in all areas of Manitoba, like Riverton, Lynn Lake, Gillam, and Virden.
+Rick worked as a Conservation Officer (Game Warden) for over thirty years living in all areas of Manitoba including Riverton, Lynn Lake, Gillam, and Virden.
 This provided Rick with an understanding of wilderness, wildlife, and nature.
-Rick lives in Seven Sisters Falls now with his wife Heather.
+Rick lives in Seven Sisters Falls now with his wife Heather

 Website: Richard Cline Painting